kensiprell/grails-plugin-test-script/README.md

 Usage:

-The example below uses the Grails version defined with $GRAILS_HOME:
+The example below uses the Grails version defined with gvm default:

 ```
     testGrailsAtmosphereMeteor.sh